Health Assured large logo

 This is an educational training course which helps people learn about mental health.
 It covers aspects like different disorders, spotting symptoms, and managing vulnerable people.

-The training program helps you interact with people suffering from poor mental health.
+The mental health first aid training helps you interact with people suffering from poor mental health.
 Through role-plays and scenarios, you can learn how to manage a person’s mental health disorder from the minute it’s discovered or raised.

 Get expert advice on mental health sick leave with Health Assured